azohra/ptolemy/docs/README.md

 │   │   └── ...
 │   ├── stores
 │   │   ├── cache.ex
+│   │   ├── behaviour.ex
 │   │   ├── genserver
 │   │   |   └── genserver.ex
 │   │   └── ...
+│   ├── loader
+│   │   ├── loader.ex
+│   │   └── refresher.ex
 │   ├── ptolemy.ex
 │   ├── ptolemy_server.ex
-│   ├── ptolemy_store.ex
 │   └── ...
 └── ...
 ```

 ##### stores/cache.ex
-`stores/cache.ex` will be responsible for loading secrets from Vault into Cache.
-I'm still figuring out whether we should also load the secret into Application environment and takes care of ttl here or in a separate module.
-I'm leaning towards a another `load` module that manages it.
+`stores/cache.ex` will contain the functions that are responsible for loading secrets from Vault into a designated cache server.

+#### stores/generver
+`stores/generver` is a naive implementation of a cache server.
+User may choose to write their own cache server to substitute our default genserver as long as it follows the same behaviour.

+#### loader/loader.ex
+`loader/loader.ex` will provide functions that loads secrets from cache server to the application environment variables

+#### loader/refresher.ex
+`loader/refresher.ex` will be responsible for refetching the secret when their ttl expire

 ##### ptolemy.ex
 `ptolemy.ex` will only contain a generic CRUD functions for users to interact, each function should take in the engine name as a parameter in order to pattern match with the correct support engine to call.
 The underneath implementation of CRUD operations should lie within `lib/engines` folder.
 For example, `kv.ex` would still contain the communication functions, and `kv_server.ex` would be responsible for making the `ptolemy.ex` functions happen.